 A SEVERE THUNDERSTORM WARNING means a thunderstorm capable of causing property damage and injury has been sighted or detected by radar.
 Go indoors immediately and stay away from windows and doors.

 A SIGNIFICANT WEATHER ADVISORY means a strong thunderstorm with hail less than 1.00" in diameter and/or wind gusts of 45 to 55 mph is anticipated.
 Go indoors and stay alert for an upgrade to a warning.

 There are two kinds of damaging wind that a severe thunderstorm can produce:

 a “Straight-line” wind and a “Downburst” wind.
 These two types of damaging wind can cause the same kind of destruction as many of the tornadoes which occur in Illinois, so Severe Thunderstorm Warnings need to be taken SERIOUSLY!

 In the past 10 years, 17 people have died in Illinois due to high winds.

-In 2012, there were 13 people injured in Illinois from severe thunderstorm related wind.
+Since 2009, there have been 71 people injured in Illinois from severe thunderstorm related wind.

 Photo by Paul Hadfield